-The Research Integrity team have continued to add to guidance for stakeholders about the varied reporting requirements for different funders at different stages of the funding and research process - in relation to research misconduct, professional misconduct, preventing harm in research and conflicts of interest.
+The Research Integrity team have continued to add to guidance for stakeholders about the varied reporting requirements for different funders at different stages of the funding and research process - in relation to research misconduct, professional misconduct, preventing harm in research, authorship and conflicts of interest.
 The Research Integrity team work closely with the departments responsible for investigating such incidents to ensure prompt reporting, as required.
-This year we have also added guidance about authorship to our webpages.

 Externally, active membership of the Russell Group Research Integrity Forum enables us to share best practice and benchmark against activity within the HEI sector, as well as engagement with stakeholders such as United Kingdom Research Integrity Office (UKRIO), United Kingdom on Research Integrity (UKCORI) and World Conferences on Research Integrity (WCRI).
-We have also added more information on the webpages about these external stakeholders.
-One such example of engagement with these stakeholders is reflected in this year's annual integrity statement.
-It follows a standardised format and structure in accordance with The Concordat to Support Research Integrity Signatories Group new template.
+We promote information on our webpages about these external stakeholders.
+Our annual integrity statement follows this standardised format and structure in accordance with The Concordat to Support Research Integrity Signatories Group template.
 We are working to incorporate the recommendations outlined in the Cape Town statement on fairness, equity and diversity in research.
+This year University of Bristol Research Governance Team hosted a visit from the lead author of the Cape Town statement from the University of Cape Town to help share best practice relating to research integrity.